2019 Rugby World Cup bronze match: All Blacks v Wales - How to watch, live streaming, kick-off time, starting lineups

 How to watch:

-The Herald will be live blogging the match on nzherald.co.nz, with build-up starting from 8pm, while Spark Sport's coverage starts at 9pm and the game is also live on TVNZ 1.
+The Herald will be live blogging the match on nzherald.co.nz, with build-up starting from 7pm, while Spark Sport's coverage starts at 9pm and the game is also delayed by an hour on TVNZ 1.

 Alternatively, you can live stream the match on sparksport.co.nz or the Spark Sport app.